 HVAL presents several workshops each year in various mediums.
 All workshops are open to the public; the tuition fees pay the instructor.
-Most indoor workshops are held in the Bushnell-Sage Library, Sheffield, MA.
+Most indoor workshops are held in the Bushnell-Sage Library, Sheffield.

 HEADS UP!
 Drawing and Painting the Head in Watercolor with Harvey Kimmmelman & Pat Hogan.

 Saturday you will draw from the live model with Harvey showing you the fundamental construction, anatomy, and proportions of the head.
 On Sunday you’ll paint the same model, in watercolor, with Pat overseeing your work.
 The date has not been set yet.